Rakshith2002/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: Santhosh M
+Developed by: AVB Rakshith
-RegisterNumber: 212220040146
+RegisterNumber: 212220040129

 import pandas as pd
 data = pd.read_csv("Salary.csv")